men03t1u5/pypdf/README.md

 # pypdf
-A Python Script to head pdf files on the shell.
+A Python Script to read pdf files on the shell.